-7. ACTS OF WARRANTING SUSPENSION AND PROTEST
+176 7.
+ACTS OF WARRANTING SUSPENSION AND PROTEST

-- The following acts may be reasons for suspension for a period of time designated 170 by the IUTA Committee: 171 - 172 Flagrant or intentional violation of the IUTA rules - Gross or continued unsportsmanlike conduct - 174 Physical violence directed toward a race official, participant, volunteer, 175 spectator or other persons - Any fraudulent act, such as falsifying name or age etc. or providing false 176 information to IUTA, event organizer or race officials - Repetitive or recurring violations of the IUTA rules 178 - Refusal to abide by the final determination by IUTA of any matter relating to 179 the IUTA rules 180 - 181 Any act which disgraces or brings discredit to IUTA or our sports - 182 All protests regarding race results must be submitted to the race director and to IUTA within two weeks after the official time limit of the respective race.
-183 - Violations of the IUTA/WADA Anti-Doping Rules and/or the IUTA Technology 184 - Fraud Rules will result in immediate disqualification.
-In both cases the IUTA will 185 - impose a temporary penalty that will exclude the convicted athlete from all IUTA 186 - sanctioned competitions.
+- 177 The following acts may be reasons for suspension for a period of time designated178 by the IUTA Committee: - Flagrant or intentional violation of the IUTA rules - Gross or continued unsportsmanlike conduct - Physical violence directed toward a race official, participant, volunteer, spectator or other persons - Any fraudulent act, such as falsifying name or age etc. or providing false information to IUTA, event organizer or race officials - 185 Repetitive or recurring violations of the IUTA rules - Refusal to abide by the final determination by IUTA of any matter relating tothe IUTA rules - Any act which disgraces or brings discredit to IUTA or our sports - All protests regarding race results must be submitted to the race director and to IUTA within two weeks after the official time limit of the respective race. - 191 Violations of the IUTA/WADA Anti-Doping Rules and/or the IUTA Technology - 192 Fraud Rules will result in immediate disqualification.
+In both cases the IUTA will - impose a temporary penalty that will exclude the convicted athlete from all IUTA - sanctioned competitions.
 The minimum duration of this penalty is two years.
-In 187 - case of repeated violation of the same rule, the IUTA will impose an immediate 188 - 189 life ban for IUTA sanctioned races. - 190 The suspended person is not entitled to a refund for entry fees already paid for - future IUTA events.
-191 - Any athlete who has been suspended may write a request for reinstatement with 192 - IUTA after or immediately prior to the end of the suspension period.
-An e-mail is 193 - 194 sufficient.
-A reintegration into IUTA is only valid after a positive written decision - 195 by IUTA.
+In - case of repeated violation of the same rule, the IUTA will impose an immediate - 196 life ban for IUTA sanctioned races.

+197 The suspended person is not entitled to a refund for entry fees already paid for 198 future IUTA events.

+Any athlete who has been suspended may write a request for reinstatement with IUTA after or immediately prior to the end of the suspension period.
+An e-mail is sufficient.
+A reintegration into IUTA is only valid after a positive written decision by IUTA.

-- Any person reprimanded or suspended from IUTA shall be entitled to receive reasonable notice of such disciplinary action.
-IUTA has the right to publish on its - website any reprimand or suspension and the reason for it.
+Any person reprimanded or suspended from IUTA shall be entitled to receive reasonable notice of such disciplinary action.
+IUTA has the right to publish on its website any reprimand or suspension and the reason for it.

-8. SWIMMING CONDUCT
+206 8.
+SWIMMING CONDUCT

-- 200 Swimmers may use any stroke to propel themselves through the water.
-Each - 201 participant shall be permitted to wear a wet suit irrespective of the water - 202 temperature.
+Swimmers may use any stroke to propel themselves through the water.
+Each participant shall be permitted to wear a wet suit irrespective of the water temperature.